 Because your gifted child can find success so easily in the area where they are gifted, it shouldn’t be surprising that they strive for this achievement level in all areas.
 But this can have a profound effect on mental health.
 In addition to the child’s pressure on themselves, teachers and caregivers may also hold them to a high standard.
 Of course, this can result in additional stress and anxiety.

 When parents are aware of this characteristic in their children, they can help take some of the pressure off.
 Try to de-emphasize grades, model how to handle mistakes, and provide time limits for working on individual tasks.
-This may help their child not to become overly involved in trying to make it perfect.
+This may help their child avoid becoming overly involved in trying to make it perfect.

 It is also helpful to guide your child in self-reflection.
-It’s important for them to assess what they have done well and what they would like to work on before receiving an evaluation or grade from a teacher or coach.
+They need to assess what they have done well and what they want to work on before receiving an evaluation or grade from a teacher or coach.

 Difficulty with Peer Relationships

-To assist with the development of friendships, it is important to recognize that friends may not necessarily be neighbors or in the same class.
+To assist with developing friendships, it is important to recognize that friends may not necessarily be neighbors or in the same class.
 Instead, they may be friends that share a common interest.
 Parents can help their children seek out friends in extracurricular activities, such as sports, art classes, or gaming classes.

 You Might Not Always Have the Answer

-The bottom line is, just like any child, no two gifted children are alike.
-When parenting a gifted child, it is important to identify your child’s strengths and difficulties and to seek out support when necessary.
+The bottom line is just like any child; no two gifted children are alike.
+When parenting a gifted child, it is essential to identify your child’s strengths and difficulties and to seek out support when necessary.
 Ultimately, it will be up to you and your family to decide your child’s best educational setting.
 It may be a mainstream education, a specialized school for gifted and talented, or a gifted and talented program within a mainstream school.
-For some great parent resources and support groups, check out the National Association of Gifted Children.
+Check out the National Association of Gifted Children (here) for some great parent resources and support groups.